wavy-cat/petpet-go/pkg/petpet/README.md

 # petpet

-Библиотека для генерации pet-pet гифки.
+A library for generating pet-pet gifs.